samulaw02/ceros-ski-typescript/README.md

 * **Controlled:** While jumping, the skier can jump over rocks but cannot jump over trees.

-### Quality Of Code

-I have focused on writing clean, maintainable, and well-documented code.
-The code is organized into classes and functions for clarity and reusability.
-Comments have been added to explain the logic and purpose of each section of the code.
-The codebase is designed to be extensible, allowing for easy addition of future features.

-### Known Bugs

-There are no known bugs in the current implementation.

 ### Bonus Items

 * **Pause and Resume:** I added the ability to pause and resume the game by pressing the "Escape" key.
 When paused, the game is frozen, and a pause screen is displayed.
 Pressing "Escape" again resumes the game.